 Written materials are provided throughout the course, containing theory as context for the learning.
 Each set of materials is intended as preparatory reading before each weekend of the course.
 The materials are accompanied by practice-based tips for working therapeutically with this client group.
 Although a reading list is provided, there is no formal requirement for further reading – although additional reading is recommended to enhance your professional development subsequent to the course.

-We also recommend that anyone undertaking couple therapy seeks supervision from a suitable qualified professional, to support this important area of work.
+We also recommend that any practitioner who provides couple/relationship therapy seeks supervision from a suitably qualified professional, to support this important area of work.

 Cabby Laffy has been a facilitator of training and workshops since 1991.
 She has also worked as a psychotherapist with individuals and couples, and a supervisor for individual and couple work, for over twenty-five years.
 She is a UKCP registered and NCP accredited psychotherapist, a COSRT accredited psychosexual therapist and supervisor, an educator and group facilitator, and a member of PCSR and PCU.
 Cabby’s book LoveSex: An Integrative Model for Sexual Education (Karnac 2013) presents a model for psychosexual health.
 Cabby is available for one to one and couple therapy, training, and supervision. www.psychosexualhealth.org.uk